 This time of year is always hard for me.
-Seven years ago, today, my mom lost her battle with breast cancer.
+Years ago, today, my mom lost her battle with breast cancer.
 I can remember every detail of that day as if it were yesterday.
 The fear on my father and siblings’ faces, were almost unbearable.
 I can describe it only as the worst heartbreak, ever.
 Life as I knew it, would never be the same.

 Grief is a peculiar emotion.
 It affects everyone differently.
 For me, I can honestly say that I was the epitome of a lost soul for a very long time.
 My husband and I live next door to my parents (believe it or not, it was my husband’s idea).
 It took a long time for me to get used to no longer waking up and running next door in my pajamas to grab a cup of coffee with my mom.
 Having the comfort of being able to pick up the phone to call my mother when I had something to tell her… Would never happen again.
 I can remember calling her cell phone just to hear her voice message, until finally, that was turned off.
 On the outside, I really tried to remain strong.
 On the inside, I was crumbling.

 The good thing about being an eternal optimist is that I knew this feeling would go away slowly.
 I just had to let time take its course.
 I forced myself to do things, spending a lot of time with my mom’s sisters.
 With both aunts having such close striking resemblances to my mother, they kept my mom close to me on so many levels.
 When I talk to my Aunt Maureen on the phone, she sounds like my mom.
 When my Aunt Jean gets excited about cooking something new, I swear she is a dead ringer for my mom.
 I don’t know whether or not my lovely aunts are aware of how much they helped me through some of my darkest days.

 As time passed, I soon enjoyed the reminders of my mom.
 I finally accepted she was gone.